-Implementation will require a number of college departments, staff and student representation to work together to implement the College's strategic priorities and take proactive action to prevent and eradicate gender-based violence.
+Implementation will require several college departments, staff and student representation to work together to implement the College's strategic priorities and take proactive action to prevent and eradicate genderbased violence.
 This will be subsumed within the remit of the College Safeguarding Group.
 This group has cross-college representation with both staff and student membership.
 The group also consists of representatives at senior level who have decision-making capacity.
-By having this form part of the work of the Safeguarding Group, this visible commitment conveys a strong message that the issue of gender-based violence is important and that progress will be monitored to ensure the strategic priorities are implemented and embedded into the ongoing activity of the College.
+By having this form part of the work of the Safeguarding Group, this visible commitment conveys a strong message that the issue of genderbased violence is important and that progress will be monitored to ensure the strategic priorities are implemented and embedded into the ongoing activity of the College.

-2. Support and Wellbeing Framework
+2. Support & Wellbeing Framework